northeastern-rc/rc-public-documentation/docs/source/runningjobs/runningsjob.md

 ### Interactive Mode

-In this mode, `sjob` will guide you through the process of requesting resources interactively.
+In this mode, `job-assist` guide you through interactively requesting resources.
 You will be prompted to provide the following information:

 - **Partition Name**: Choose from available partitions like `debug`, `express`, `short`, or `gpu`.
 - **Number of Nodes**: Specify the number of nodes required.